-- 1. I will always try to do my best, using my fantastic elastic brain. - I will ask for help when I need it, and help others when they need help. - 3.
-I will respect everyone and everything in our school: I will treat others as I would like to be treated myself.
+- 1. I will always try my best in everything I do. - 2.
+I will ask for help when I need it, and help others when they need help. - 3.1 will show respect for everyone and everything in our school and in the wider world, in my actions and in my words.

-Reviewed and agreed with children and adults in school in September
+This charter is reviewed and agreed with children and adults in school at the beginning of the school year.